-The City of New Westminster and BC Housing are partnering to create up to 44 units of supportive housing for women that will be operated by the Elizabeth Fry Society.
+The City of New Westminster and BC Housing have created 44 new supportive homes for women operated by the Elizabeth Fry Society.

 Process & Engagement